jhrv/sensu-influxdb-extension/README.md

 Successfully initialized config: hostname: ....
 ```

-#tags
+#tags (optional)

-If you want to tag your InfluxDB measurements (great for querying, as tags are indexed), you can define this on the sensu-client.
+If you want to tag your InfluxDB measurements (great for querying, as tags are indexed), you can define this on the sensu-client as well as on the checks definition.

 Example sensu-client definition: